-‘Croydon’s Festive Fantasia’ will be the dazzling centrepiece of the town’s 2017 Christmas celebrations and will feature six specially-commissioned films showcasing the talents of local performers, projected up to 120 feet in height onto three key sites in North End and High Street throughout the duration of the festive period.
+‘Croydon’s Festive Fantasia’ will be the dazzling centrepiece of the town’s 2017 Christmas celebrations and will feature six specially-commissioned films showcasing the talents of local performers, projected up to 120 feet in height onto three key sites in North End and High Street during the course of the festive season.

 Produced by 3D projection mapping specialists, Double Take Projections, the five-minute long animations embrace the twin themes of ‘light’ and ‘celebration’ and include performances by ballerina and Royal Ballet dancer Tara-Brigitte Bhavnani; Indian dance artist and artistic director Malti Patel; critically-acclaimed street theatre specialists, The Human Zoo Theatre Company and Croydon-based dance company SLiDE which works to give people of all ages and abilities the opportunity to dance.

 The first in the series of animations will premiere in North End at 5pm on Saturday, 18th November and will be the highlight of an afternoon of free family entertainment staged from mid-day.

 “We have decided to break with tradition this year and deliver something that we believe will not only be literally massive but also truly memorable,” commented Croydon BID chief executive Matthew Sims.

 “Instead of organising just one afternoon of activities to mark the start of the festive season, we are bringing these absolutely stunning giant animations to town and extending our celebrations to embrace the entire five week festive period so that as many people as possible are able to come and enjoy everything that our fantastic town has to offer, while experiencing for themselves these dazzling animations, which simply have to be seen to be believed.”